rukasakurai/openai-client/README.md

 # 1. Deploy App Service
 Deploy Python Stack Web Apps

+## TODO: Note about tested with which version
+I am testing with 3.12 now, and on Japan East.

 # 2.Deploy this application
 Web Apps > Deployment Center > Setting
 - Source : External Git